Mathys-Gasnier/SysTem/README.md

 A system command bar that aims to speed up my workflow.

+## Archive
+Found app named PowerToys on the Microsoft Store that does the same things and more.

 At the moment the package doesn't aim at the "general user" and is more focused on my specific needs.

 **!
 Probably not linux compatible at the moment !**